Canadian Owned and Operated

 Distribute heated or cooled air through ducts or ductless indoor units.

-• Less efficient in extreme cold without backup
+• May require auxiliary heat in extreme cold

 1.2 Air‑to‑Water Heat Pumps